Seeking an manufacturing business to acquire, preserve, and grow for the long term.

 Lean: I'll implement and safeguard a lean culture over time.
 We will respect people, reduce waste, deliver value, and chase perfection.

-Growing: I will work to expand operations, win market share, and build a valuable name.
-It will be a great honor to provide advancement, make returns, be involved in the community, and share the success over time.
+Growing: Whether through organic growth, market share, or new innovation, I aim to position the business to grow substantially in the mid-to-long-term.
+It will be a great honor to provide advancement, make returns, be involved in the community, and share the success across all stakeholders.